jimf/jquery-csrf-prefilter/README.md

 ## Usage

-__jquery-csrf-prefilter__ is a factory function that, given a CSRF token string, will return a function that can be passed to `$.ajaxPrefilter` to inject the token into subsequent AJAX requests.
+__jquery-csrf-prefilter__ is a factory function that, given a CSRF token string (or a function that returns the CSRF token string), will return a function that can be passed to `$.ajaxPrefilter` to inject the token into subsequent AJAX requests.
 By default, this prefilter will add the token via a `X-CSRF-Token` header with all requests that are not of the types GET, OPTIONS, HEAD, or TRACE.
 This functionality can be further customized with a second `options` param.

 Basic example which adds a `X-CSRF-Token` header with each POST, PUT, PATCH, and DELETE request: